DataDog/integrations-core/aspdotnet/README.md

 ### Configuration

-1. Edit the `aspdotnet.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your ASP.NET performance data.
+1. Edit the `aspdotnet.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your ASP.NET performance data.

     See the [sample aspdotnet.d/conf.yaml][3] for all available configuration options.